 It is a very unfortunate and touching story brought up by TV3 about one of Ghana’s finest footballers in the 1980’s – Abu Imoro.
-It’s quite unfortunate that during the blooming days of active football career, only a few give thought to what life after football would look like.
+It’s quite unfortunate that during the blooming days of an active football career, only a few give thought to what life after football would be.
 A lot of foolhardy steps are taken by players at this time, without minding the future consequences.

-The Pathetic Grace To Crass Story of Abu Imoro
+The Pathetic Grace To Grass Story of Abu Imoro

 Abu Imoro was a midfield dynamo, capable of breaking up play and creating chances with equal elegance in his prime.
 He was so good that he was nicknamed after the French great Jean Tigana.

 Some of those who saw him play swear he was better than his former Real Tamale United (RTU) teammate Abedi Pele.
-He was tough, tireless and technically tremendous but those on-field qualities which made him a beauty to behold don’t seem to have guided him off it or in life after football.
+He was tough, tireless and technically tremendous but those on-field qualities which made him a beauty to behold are all gone and there’s nothing to show that the man was once a superstar.

 He represented Real Tamale United in the 80s and earned a few caps for the Black Stars, building a solid reputation for himself but it all went up in smoke.
 Literally.

 Imoro now lives on the benevolence of some of his ex-teammates and former footballers.
 In his own words, his entire career earnings have been blown away on drugs.
-Now the former RTU and Black Stars midfielder is forced to survive on the hangouts of others;
+Now the former RTU and Black Stars midfielder is forced to survive on the handouts of others.

 “I sometimes go to Abedi, he will receive me well but give me transportation.
-So I am expecting them to help me a lot, even if a little self, I can force myself to come up”.
+So I am expecting them to help me a lot, even if a little self, I can force myself to come up,” Imoro shared.

-While Imoro doesn’t earn anything close to what present day players pocket, he says they are as vulnerable to the traps as anyone else.
-He desperately hopes telling his story will help many others avoid the same mistakes.
+Imoro warned that present-day players are equally vulnerable to the traps.
+He desperately hopes that telling his story will help many others avoid the same mistakes.

 “When I went into drugs, I regretted it very much.
 I will advise them not to go near drugs.
-They are now coming up and if you want to play, don’t move into drugs keep yourself out”, he says softly.
+They are now coming up and if you want to play, don’t move into drugs keep yourself out,” he cautioned softly.

-His best at the moment Damba is distraught by it and is hoping society can rally around Imoro and use his problems to highlight and help youngsters manage themselves well.
+In his bid to help Abu Imoro, Damba is calling on the society to rally around Imoro and use his problems to highlight and help youngsters manage themselves well.

 “Did he have the right people around to advise him?
-That is a question we need to answer?
-For me I think it’s a very unfortunate episode.
+That is a question we need to answer.
+For me, I think it’s a very unfortunate episode.
 Young boys and girls coming up should learn from this.
 The state he is in is not good.
-This is a living example for us especially the footballers,” Damba concluded.
+This is a living example for us especially the footballers,” Damba told TV3.

 The veteran footballer is best remembered for his dribbling and passing skills.
-He is believed to be a player from whom the legendary Abedi Pele, Ghana’s all-time best learnt a lot.
+He is believed to be a player from whom the legendary Abedi Pele, Ghana’s all-time best learned a lot.